mohamed-osama45987/Aws-Deploy/DOCS/Infrastructure_Docs/PipeLine.md

   aws-cli: circleci/aws-cli@3.1.1
 ```

-Then we need to set our jobs ( commands we want to executed )
+Then we need to set our jobs ( commands we want to executed ) :-

+The steps run as first we want to run the first 2 steps to install the dependancies on the circle ci server and then we instrunct the server to lint and build our project using npm and then we deploy our app from circleci to our aws cloud

 ```yml
 jobs: